GenomicsAotearoa/hts_workshop_mpi/level3/03-ont-mapping.md

 $ samtools view -bS minimap_results/Mb152.16S_M_bovis.ont.sam | samtools sort -o minimap_results/Mb152.16S_M_bovis.ont.bam
 ```

-The results can now be imported into `Geneious` just as before.
+The results can now be imported into `Geneious` just as before, but we will not do this just yet.

 > ### Exercise
 >